Strike — Troubled Blood: release date, cast, plot, trailer and everything we know

 Despite Strike and Robin being busy at their detective agency with a range of taxing cases, they take on the cold case investigation.
 In the process, they come across intriguing links to tarot cards, a notorious serial killer and some very shady suspects…

-Along with Tom Burke and Holliday Grainger, the new series will also see Kerr Logan (Showtrial) back as Robin’s awful ex, Matthew, who she is in the process of getting a divorce from.
-She is also facing unwanted attention and trying to sort out her feelings for Strike.
+Along with Tom Burke and Holliday Grainger, the new series will also see Kerr Logan (Showtrial) back as Robin’s ex, Matthew, from whom she is in the process of getting a divorce.
+She is also facing some unwanted attention and is trying to sort out her feelings for Strike.

-The Take’s Kierston Wareing and Tin Star's Abigail Lawrie will also guest star alongside Innocent’s Christina Cole, Dead Ringers’ Phil Cornwell, Coronation Street's Ian Redford, The Comic Strip’s Daniel Peacock, Unforgotten’s Ruth Sheen, Avenue 5’s Syrus Lowe, A Boy Called Christmas' Carol MacReady, Blasts from the Past’s Genevieve Hulme-Beaman and Lost’s Fionnula Flanagan.
+The Take’s Kierston Wareing returns in flashback as Strike's mum, and Tin Star's Abigail Lawrie will also guest star as Margot alongside Dead Ringers’ Phil Cornwell, The Comic Strip’s Daniel Peacock, Unforgotten’s Ruth Sheen, Avenue 5’s Syrus Lowe, A Boy Called Christmas' Carol MacReady, Blasts from the Past’s Genevieve Hulme-Beaman and Lost’s Fionnula Flanagan is Margot's friend Oona.

-Meanwhile, Tom Burke’s real-life mum, actor Anna Calder-Marshall (The Third Day), will also appear.
+Meanwhile, Tom Burke’s real-life mum, actor Anna Calder-Marshall (The Third Day), also appears.

 Is there a trailer?